Table of Contents

 Pelvic Floor Insufficiency: Development and Consequences

-The pelvic floor has several tasks to cover: One one hand, it is supposed to seal the pelvic space and, thus, secure the abdominal and pelvic organs.
+The pelvic floor has several responsibilities.
+On one hand, it is supposed to seal the pelvic space and, thus, secure the abdominal and pelvic organs.
 On the other hand, it controls the sphincter function of the rectum and urinary and genital tracts.
-Providing passages to these structures lowers the mechanical capacity of the pelvic floor.
-Weakening of connective tissue and/or muscles can lead to insufficiency of the pelvic floor.
+Providing passages to those structures lowers the mechanical capacity of the pelvic floor.
+Weakening of connective tissue and/or muscles can lead to the insufficiency of the pelvic floor.

-The pelvic organs, e.g. the uterus, might be displaced downward (prolapse of uterus, descensus uteri).
+Pelvic organs (e.g., the uterus) might be displaced downward (prolapse of the uterus, or descensus uteri).
 This can be the result of, for instance, numerous childbirths.
-In extreme cases, the displacement of the uterus can go so far as to leave it entirely outside the vagina (third-degree prolapse).
-Secondary to the uterine prolapse, a descent of the urinary bladder can occur.
+In extreme cases, displacement of the uterus can go so far as to leave it entirely outside the vagina (third-degree prolapse).
+Secondary to uterine prolapse, descent of the urinary bladder can occur.

-A descent of the pelvic floor is often accompanied by incontinence.
-In mild cases, training of the pelvic floor muscles with pelvic re-education is sufficient treatment; in severe cases, surgical intervention has to be considered.
+Descent of the pelvic floor often is accompanied by incontinence.
+In mild cases, training of the pelvic floor muscles with pelvic re-education is sufficient treatment; in severe cases, surgical intervention should be considered.